CodingBee77/Data_Science_Projects/Mushroom_classification/README.md

 ![](Images/Correlation_matrix.PNG)

-Attributes which have strong positive correlation with classes (coef>0,5) are:
+Attributes that have a strong positive correlation with classes (coef>0,5) are:
 *gill size and color (Pearson coefficient=0.54).*
 Attributes with weak positive correlation(0<coef<0.5 ):
-*cap color, gill attachment, stalk root, stalk color above ring, stalk color below ring, ring number, ring type.*
+*cap color, gill attachment, stalk root, stalk color above the ring, stalk color below the ring, ring number, ring type.*
 Attributes with strong negative correlation(-1<coef<-0.5 ): *bruises.*
-Attributes with weak negative correlation(-0,5<coef<0 ): *cap shape, cap surface, odor, gill spacing, stalk shape, stalk surface above ring, stalk surface below ring, veil color, spore print color, population, habitat.*
+Attributes with weak negative correlation(-0,5<coef<0 ): *cap shape, cap surface, odor, gill spacing, stalk shape, stalk surface above the ring, stalk surface below the ring, veil color, spore print color, population, habitat.*
 </details>

 <details>

-<summary>**Build model and check accuracy scores**</summary>
+<summary>**Build the model and check accuracy scores**</summary>
-Decision tree classifier was built and trained.
+A decision tree classifier was built and trained.
 Accuracy score was calculated on predictions made on a test subset.
-Accuracy of a model was 0.992%.
-Classification report was generated.
+The accuracy of a model was 0.992%.
+A classification report was generated.

 ![](Images/dt_classrep.PNG)

-To compare results with metrics from roc auc score, those metric has been calculated and roc curve plotted.
+To compare results with metrics from ROC AUC score, those metric has been calculated and roc curve plotted.

 ![](Images/dt_no_tun_roccurve.png)

-To check if model is not overfitting, learning curves were investigated.
+To check if the model is not overfitting, learning curves were investigated.

 ![](Images/dt_no_tun_learningcurve.png)

 The same process was conducted after hyperparameters tuning.
-Accuracy score for decision tree with  tuning does not change.
+The accuracy score for the decision tree with tuning does not change.
-The same for roc curve and learning curves.
+The same for the ROC curve and learning curves.
 </details>